hoominchu/smartcityforum/readme.md

 7. Create a folder in webapps named 'smartcityData'.

 It might take a few minutes when you hit the 'index.jsp for the first time.

+Customizations can be done by editing 'src/main/resources/config.properties' file.